Caught: Laws

+A catch is not completed until the fielder catching the ball obtains complete control over both the ball and his/her own movement (Law 33.3).

 Note that if a batsman could be given out both caught and by another method, 'caught' takes precedence, unless the other method is bowled.

 If a batsman is out caught, any runs scored off that delivery are voided.

 If a batsman is caught, the bowler is credited with the batsman's wicket and the catching fielder is credited for the dismissal; there are no catch assists for saving boundaries before a catch, or deflecting the ball to a different fielder in the slips cordon.
 If the two batsmen cross each other, in attempting to take a run, before the catch was taken, the non-striking batsman at the time remains at the opposite end of the pitch as the new incoming batsman comes to the crease at his former end.
 This means, unless it is now a new over, he is now on strike and the incoming batsman is not.